Huy-DNA/MPiSC/report/chapters/background/index.typ

   caption: [Linerization points of method 1, method 2, method 3, method 4 happens at $t_1 < t_2 < t_3 < t_4$, therefore, their effects will be observed in this order as if we call method 1, method 2, method 3, method 4 sequentially],
 )

-== Progress guarantee of concurrent algorithms
+== Progress guarantee of concurrent algorithms <progress-guarantee>

 === Blocking algorithms